 To be single in our evangelical Christian society is to be different.
 For most of us, being single isn't what we planned.
 So we're left with hounding questions: What exactly is God doing with our lives?
 Why doesn't He give us what we want?
 Does He really love us?
 Why has He blessed most of our friends with the very thing we want?
 Why has He left us out?

 I've asked singles across the nation about the emotional struggles they face.
 They're lonely.
 Sometimes they're jealous.
 They feel abandoned.
 They aren't content, and it seems impossible that they ever could be.
-They have good days - they go on missions trips and get involved in their church and go to Bible studies and buy houses and throw barbecues.
-But these difficult emotions lurk in the corners and sometimes take over - like when they get five wedding invitations in the course of one summer.
+They have good days.
+They go on missions trips and get involved in their church and go to Bible studies and buy houses and throw barbecues.
+But these difficult emotions lurk in the corners and sometimes take over — like when they get five wedding invitations in the course of one summer.

 Some singles take it harder than others.
 Many of us are an emotional mess.
-And we think it's impossible to feel any differently about being single — to lose the depression, the loneliness, the longing.
+And we think it's impossible to feel any differently about being single — to overcome the depression, the loneliness, the longing.

 As a single person, I wanted to understand why God put me here.
 So I set out on a journey in search of the truth about being single.
 Here's what I learned.

-1. You may not get married
+1. You may not get married.

 "What do you want your life to be like if you never get married?"
 My friend K.C. challenged me with this question when I was struggling to find contentment being single.